 My personal pick for best campsite is the Kilcoursie Bay Campground.
 The sites tend to be larger and have the best access to the main beach.
 Beaver Dams Campground would be my second choice for its access to the beach and the best spot to watch the spectacular Georgian Bay sunsets.

-Killbear is a busy and popular park in the summer.
+Killbear is a very busy, popular park in the summer.
 Even with over 1,000 campsites, the park fills up quickly.
 Book early!
-Killbear reservations can be made at the Ontario Parks Reservation.
-The system accepts reservations up to 5 months in advance of your arrival date (meaning book February 1st to make a reservation for July 1st).
+Killbear reservations can be made at the Ontario Parks Reservation website.
+The system accepts reservations up to 5 months in advance of arrival (meaning book February 1st to make a reservation for July 1st).

 Killbear Hiking Trails